kubeagi/arcadia/README.md

 # Arcadia

-The idea of `Arcadia` comes from the chat with `ClaudeAI`.See[POE Chat](https://poe.com/s/ZFpODyF8aSbgHG1GiQOp)

-Our vision is to realize the ideal paradise for all through AI.
-To achieve a perfect fusion of technology and ideal life.We hope that through our work, we can take steps towards this grander goal of harnessing AI for the good of all.
+Our vision is to make it easier for cloud-native applications to integrate with AI, thereby making the cloud more intelligent and impactful.

 ## Quick start